arkku/burner/README.md

 computer.

-Since each IHEX line specifies an address, it is possible to write selectively to any part of the EEPROM – simply send only those lines of IHEX that you wish to write.
+Since each IHEX line specifies an address, it is possible to write selectively to any part of the PROM – simply send only those lines of IHEX that you wish to write.
 Retrying the same line is also as simple as sending it again.
 The burner prevents you from exceeding the size of the selected chip type, i.e., addresses will _not_ wrap around at the end.
-It is even possible to write the same EEPROM in parts, as long as you avoid writing different data to already-written areas (writing the same data is harmless).
+It is even possible to write the same PROM in parts, as long as you avoid writing different data to already-written areas (writing the same data is harmless).
 The `bin2ihex` tool of my `kk_ihex` library can easily convert binary files to IHEX starting from an arbitrary address.